JamieBort/Portfolio-Website/administrative/Tasks.md

 ### Front End To Do

-1. In the `front_end_React_api_call` branch
+1. In the `front_end_React` branch, create a frontend that deploys to Render.com.

    a.
+Create a React app locally.

+   b.
+Deploy it to Render.com.

+2. In the `front_end_React_api_call` branch, create a front end that makes a Rest or GraphQL api call to an open api.
+Have the response get rendered in the DOM.
+Successfully redeploy it to Render.

+   a.
 First set up React so that it can make calls to an open api

    b.
 Then make calls to that open api so that the response gets rendered in the DOM.

-2. In the `front_end_React_GraphQL_call_to_repo` branch
+3. In the `front_end_React_GraphQL_call_to_repo` branch, make a GraphQL call to my GitHub account.
+Have the response get rendered in the DOM.
+Successfully redeploy it to Render.

    a.
 First make a GraphQL call to my GitHub account.

    b.
 Then populate the DOM with the response.

-3. In the `front_end_React_GraphQL_call_to_local_backend` branch
+4. In the `front_end_React_GraphQL_call_to_local_backend` branch, send GraphQL calls to the local backend.
+Have the response get rendered in the DOM.
+Successfully redeploy it to Render.

    a.
 Send api calls to the local backend from the local frontend so that

    1. the backend successfully makes GraphQL calls to my GitHub account

    2. and the response response gets rendered in the DOM.

-4. In the `front_end_React_GraphQL_call_to_repo_from_hosted_frontend` branch
+5. In the `front_end_React_GraphQL_call_to_repo_from_hosted_frontend` branch, from the hosted frontend site make a GraphQL call directly to my GitHub account so that the response gets rendered in the DOM.
+Successfully redeploy it to Render.

+   ~~a.
+From the hosted frontend site make a GraphQL call directly to my GitHub account so that the response gets rendered in the DOM.~~

    a.
 First get the `./frontend` directory hosted on Render.com.

    b.
 Then, from the hosted frontend site make a GraphQL call directly to my GitHub account so that the response gets rendered in the DOM.

-5. In the `front_end_React_GraphQL_call_to_hosted_backend_from_hosted_frontend` branch
+6. In the `front_end_React_GraphQL_call_to_hosted_backend_from_hosted_frontend` branch, from the hosted frontend site make an api call from the frontend to the backend (both hosted on Render), which in turn makes a GraphQL call my repo so that the response gets rendered in the DOM.
+Successfully redeploy it to Render.

    a. make an api call from the frontend to the backend (both hosted on Render), which in turn makes a GraphQL call my repo so that the response gets rendered in the DOM.

 ### Front End Status

 #### Front End Status NextJS

-Did work with NextJS while in the wrong branch (while in the `front_end_React_api_call` branch.)
+~~Did work with NextJS while in the wrong branch (while in the `front_end_React_api_call` branch.)~~

-**Need to fix this.** By restoring the `front_end_React_api_call` branch.
-And by going to the `front_end_NextJS` branch to make sure it's as it should be.
+~~**Need to fix this.** By restoring the `front_end_React_api_call` branch.
+And by going to the `front_end_NextJS` branch to make sure it's as it should be.~~

+Fixed this.

 #### Front End Status React